wapxmas/wapxmas.github.io/_posts/2018-6-5-C#-feature-tuples.md

 (string, string, string) LookupName(long id)
 {% endhighlight %}

 What we see above is the method returns a tuple value.
 Actually, .Net Framework has already got `System.Tuple` class from 4.0 version onwards.
-The following is rewritten version of the method using `System.Tuple` class.
+The following is modified version of the method using `System.Tuple` class.

 {% highlight cs %}
 System.Tuple<string, string, string> LookupName(long id)